 Currently lives and works in Broomfield, Colorado

-2015-Present BFA candidate with a painting concentration at Metropolitan State University.
+2021 BFA in Art, with a painting concentration at Metropolitan State University of Denver.

 2002-present Self-employed artist

 2018 January - Lorelei Arts - Studio Open House, Broomfield, CO

 2021 November-December - BFA Thesis Exhibition – Metropolitan State University of Denver Center for Visual Art, Denver, CO

 2019 February - NEXT Gallery, Pretty in Pink, (Casa Bonita themed), Lakewood, CO

 2018 November - Juicebox Gallery, Twelve Steps - Works from MSU, Denver, CO